SSWConsulting/SSW.Rules.Content/rules/elevator-pitch/rule.md

 To form an elevator pitch, it is important to collate your thoughts about the ethos of the company.

-### The Beliefs
+### The What

-Think about what the core beliefs at the company are and note them down as bullet points.
+Think about what your company does and for who, what problems do they solve?

-For example, they might be:

-* Mastery - Being an expert at your trade
-* Purpose - Delivering things with ROI
-* Team-Aligned Autonomy - Everyone can raise ideas, but everyone needs to be on the same page before they are implemented
+For example, we build custom software for a range of industries such as healthcare, insurance and government.

-### The Value
+### The Unique Value

-Now think about the value the company delivers to clients and note it down too.
+Now think about the unique value the company delivers to clients and note it down too.

-For example it might be making solutions that:
+For example it might be a team of experts making solutions that:

+* Are built with Microsoft technologies
+* Use best practices
 * Are efficient

+### The Where
+Finally, where do you do business?

+For example, the company might have offices in:
+* Sydney
+* Melbourne
+* Brisbane
+* Newcastle
-* Use best practices
+* Hangzhou

 ### The Execution